garys-esri/geodev-dc-labs/runtime-workshop/exercises/dotNETWPF/Exercise 1 Map and Scene.md

     <esri:SceneView x:Name="sceneView" Visibility="Hidden" Margin="0,0,0.4,-0.2"/>
     ```

 10. Before your constructor in MainWindow.xaml.cs, instantiate a variable for the Scene.
+Also add a boolean for when view is in 3D, this will be used in the next exercise.

     ```
     private Scene myScene = null;
+    private bool threeD = false;
     ```

 11. In MainWindow.xaml we need to add a click event to the button to toggle to a 3D view.
 Visual Studio will create the for you when start typeing the Click= and you can tab to have the event handler created automatically.